SteffanSingh/SteffanSingh/README.md

  <hr/>

  <details> <summary><h3> Steffan`s journey</h3> </summary>
             I started my coding journey with Masterchool Software engineerirng program.
-Although i was always curious since my childood about how coding is responsible for all great things in software field, like in wesite developement, social-networking website or AI fucntionality.<br> I was looking for an opportunity to explore my coding skill to build the websites and web applications.
+Although i was always curious since my childood about how coding is responsible for all great things in software field, like in wesite developement, social-networking website or AI fucntionality.<br>
+   I was looking for an opportunity to explore my coding skill to build the websites and web applications.
 Finally, i eventually overcame my exposure of coding with Masterschool.<br>
    Looking forward to excel the career in software field as a backend developer.
   </details>

    <hr/>
    <details> <summary><h3>📫 Contact information</h3> </summary>
-     <h4> Email:kapoorporto@gmail.com</h4>
+     <h4> Email:  kapoorporto@gmail.com</h4>
-    <h4> Mobile:  +46 735758301</h4>
+    <h4> Mobile:  +46 735 75 8301</h4>
   </details>

    <hr/>

    <details> <summary><h3>⚡ Fun facts</h3> </summary>
       I like playing chess and watching hollywood comedy, action, suspense movies and series.<br>
-   Wanna play chess with me 😄😄😄😄😄
+   Wanna play chess with me 😄😄😄😄😄<br>

   </details>
 <!--
 **SteffanSingh/SteffanSingh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.